robwilds/pythonAlfrescoMCP/README.md

 Running pip3 install -r requirements.txt will get the required modules installed.

 use the .envtemplate file to create a .env file.
 The BASE_URL is the url to your Alfresco install.
+Make sure the credentials are correct as well

 Now run with python3 main.py.
 You will see a confirmation that the MCP server is running.